allstarss4-cell/solo-landing/README.md

 **SOLO Engine** is a high-tech generation system designed to bridge the gap between human creative vision and AI execution.
 It specializes in crafting complex, director-level cinematic prompts for leading AI platforms including **Runway, MidJourney, Pika, Luma, Sora**, and any other image or video generator.

-Developed under **Scity Systems Holding OÜ**, SOLO automates the technical breakdown of a scene—handling lighting, camera angles, color grading, and composition—allowing creators to focus on the story.
+Developed under **Scity Systems OÜ**, SOLO automates the technical breakdown of a scene—handling lighting, camera angles, color grading, and composition—allowing creators to focus on the story.

 ## ✨ Key Features